Riyagargng/BES-NETWORK/README.md

 # BES-NETWORK
+The project is about network system of BES that is Bethany Educational Society,Mangalore which comprises of it's four regions to be specific Central, Northern, Southern and Eastern.
+The goal of the undertaking is to visulise intercommunication between various systems which are at larger distances from one another.
-The project includes concepts of networking like ipv4 addressing with it's classes, subnetting, topologies, dhcp, dns servers, ftp servers, configuration through console wire, ospf routing protocol and commands for enabling password, banner, no ip domain lookup and hostname
+The project incorporates different ideas of networking like IPV4 addressing through different classes, subnetting, DNS servers, FTP, DHCP, Configuring through console wire, topologies of system, OSPF Routing and different commands like no IP domain lookup, Hostname configuring, banner,enabling passwords for security and writing data permanently to hard drives.